Terms of Reference

 The Executive Officer will distribute meeting papers by email no later than five business days before each meeting.
 The Executive Officer will circulate minutes and action items to members within five business days after each meeting.

-An Executive Officer provided by the Department of Economic Development and/or the Department of Health and Human Services, as agreed from time to time, will provide administrative support for the Forum.
+An Executive Officer provided by the Department of Jobs, Precincts and Regions and/or the Department of Health and Human Services, as agreed from time to time, will provide administrative support for the Forum.

 The Executive Officer will work with the Chair and Forum members to develop the annual work program and agenda for each meeting, based on the agreed objectives and work plan for the year.

 The Executive Officer will attend meetings to record meeting outcomes and action items, and will work with the Chair and Forum members out of session to progress agreed action items and any other work items for the Forum.